Placement tests dates - Fall 2023

 After writing the online placement test, students have to meet an evaluator for an interview.
-Dates and place are advertised below.
+Dates are advertised below.

 Dates, times and locations:

-* This page will be updated as new dates and the place are confirmed.
+* If all the sessions are full, please wait for more dates.
+This page will be updated as new dates are confirmed.

 Please note that this French placement test is only for classes taken at the French Language Centre.
 If you want to take a French class at the School of Continuing Studies or at the Département de langue et littérature françaises, please consult their websites for more information.